jvrana/Terrarium/README.md

 planning data and current laboratory inventory.
 Data can be pulled from specific researchers to emulate how that particular researcher would plan experiments.

+## License

+Feb.
+4, 2019 - This software is not currently licensed.
+The author (Justin D. Vrana of University of Washington) does not grant permission to copy or modify code base.

 ## Requirements

 * development version of **trident (v0.1.0)**